The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Introduction

-We further experiment with and compare methods of value extraction, including fine-tuned Masked Language Models and Large Language Models.
-We go on to evaluate each method against the manual annotations, to identify the most effective one.
+In this work we have curated and annotated a unique corpus of 885 TikToks, posted by influencers targeting children and adolescents, covering a variety of genres prevalent in TikTok (see Section \ref{sec:data} for details).
+The corpus is useful for the investigation of values prevalent in this platform, and will be open for analysis.
+We experiment with and compare an array of algorithms of value classification, including fine-tuned Masked Language Models and Large Language Models.
 Specifically, we consider two main pipelines: a direct extraction from LLMs, leveraging their multimodal capabilities, and a 2-step extraction approach in which a video is first converted to a detailed textual script (master scene heading, action, dialogue) and the values are extracted from the text, rather than directly from the video.
+In spite of the multimodal complexity, we achieve a high F-score, higher than the state-of-the-art results reported on the task of extracting values from texts \cite{schroter2023adam, legkas2024hierocles}.

-We achieve a higher F-score than previously reported state-of-the-art results \cite{schroter2023adam, legkas2024hierocles}, in spite the more challenging setting (a direct comparison is unattainable, see Section \ref{sec:related}).
-We find that that the 2-step approach perform better than the direct approach and that using a trainable Masked Language Model in the second step significantly outperforms a few-shot application of a Large Language Model.
-We further discuss the impact of fine-tuning and compare the performance of the different models on the present manifestation of values and the conflicted manifestations.
-Finally, we share the first values-annotated dataset of TikTok videos.
+We find that the 2-step approach performs better than the direct approach and that using a few-shot application of a Large Language Model outperforms a trainable Masked Language Model in the second step.
+We further discuss the impact of fine-tuning and compare the performance of the different models on the endorsed and the confronted values.

 \begingroup \endgroup